Strong Banach Property (T) for Simple Algebraic Groups of Higher Rank: Introduction

-With the remark above and the same argument as in theorem 5.4 in \cite{laf-jta}, we obtain the following theorem \ref{expanders} on application to expanders.
-Let $\Gamma$ be a discrete group with Banach property (T).
-Let $(\Gamma_{i})_{i\in\N}$ be a family of subgroups of $\Gamma$ such that $|\Gamma/\Gamma_{i}|$ tends to infinity.
-Let $S$ a finite symmetric system of generators of $\Gamma$ which contains $1.$ For any $i\geq 0,$ $X_{i}=\Gamma/\Gamma_{i}$ is endowed with a graph structure associated to $S$ and we denote by $d_{i}$ the associated metric.
-As $\Gamma$ has the usual property (T), $X_{i}$ forms a family of expanders.
-We say that the family $X_{i}$ is embedded uniformly in a Banach space $E$, if there exists a function $\rho:\N\to\R_{+}$ tends to infinity at infinity and $1$-Lipschitz maps $f_{i}:X_{i}\to E$ such that for any $i\in\N$ and $x,y\in X_{i}.$ \begin{thm} Let $\Gamma$ be any discrete group with Banach property (T).
+\begin{thm} Let $\Gamma$ be any discrete group with Banach property (T).
 Then the family of expanders $(X_{i},d_{i})$ constructed above does not admit a uniform embedding in any Banach space of type $>1$. \end{thm} Since strong Banach property clearly implies Banach property (T), and Banach property (T) is inherited by lattices (proposition 5.3 in \cite{laf-jta}), when $\Gamma$ is a lattice of a connected almost $F$-simple algebraic groups of $F$-split rank $\geq 2,$ we see that the family of expanders constructed above does not admit a uniform embedding in any Banach space of type $>1.$

 We recall that it is still unknown whether or not such a family of expanders (or in fact any family of expanders) admits a uniform embedding in a Banach of finite cotype (see \cite{laf-jta}, \cite{pis} and \cite{mendel-naor}).